 Use juice one mandarin orange (cut the other one in slices for garnish).
 In a small saucepan, add freshly squeezed orange juice and coriander.
 Mix cold broth with cornstarch and stir well and slowly add it to the juice mixture.
 Heat on low temperature and slowly thicken.

-Now is the time to turn towards healthy eating habits while the weather is not at it’s best.
+In summary, now is the time to turn towards healthy eating habits while the weather is not at it’s best.
 And when it is beautiful and sunny outside, you can get out and enjoy it because you may feel stronger and healthier!
-What you eat can make a difference in how you feel and that includes your brain.
+What you eat can make a difference in how you feel and that includes food for your brain health.
 I look forward to sharing more on ways to keep your brain healthy and other ways to feel your best!